ibraheemdev/ibraheemca/content/posts/2020-07-06-converting-an-existing-ruby-on-rails-application-to-mongodb.md

 # require "rails/test_unit/railtie"
 ...
 ```
-Note that `active_record` and `active_storage` are not being required.
-Mongoid will take the place of `active_record`, and because `active_storage` depends on `active_record`, it cannot be used with Mongoid.
+Note that active_record and active_storage are not being required.
+Mongoid will take the place of active_record, and because active_storage depends on active_record, it cannot be used with Mongoid.

-Now that we are not using `active_record`, any references to `active_record` in files in the config directory need to be removed.
+Now that we are not using active_record, any references to it in files in the config directory need to be removed.
 For example:
 ```
 config.active_record.dump_schema_after_migration = false
 config.active_storage.service = :local
 ```
-We also need to remove the `@rails/activestorage` npm package.
+We also need to remove the activestorage npm package.
 To remove this, run:
 ```
 $ yarn remove @rails/activestorage
 ```
-And remove this line from your `application.js` webpack entry point file:
+And remove this line from your application.js webpack entry point file:
 ```
 require("@rails/activestorage").start();
 ```
-You can also delete the `/storage` directory and your `config/storage.yml` file
+You can also delete the /storage directory and your config/storage.yml file

-You might be wondering why we haven't deleted the `/db` directory and the `config/database.yml` file.
-Deleting these files now can cause errors because until we generate the `mongoid.yml`, rails will still be looking for a database configuration.
+You might be wondering why we haven't deleted the `/db` directory and the config/database.yml file.
+Deleting these files now can cause errors because until we generate the mongoid.yml, rails will still be looking for a database configuration.
 Let's setup Mongoid now:

-** Mongoid Setup **
+**Mongoid Setup**

 First, add the Mongoid gem to your application: